longaccess/terms/Terms and Conditions of Service.md

 By using our Services you provide us with information, files, and folders that you submit to Long Access (together, “Your Archives”).
 You retain full ownership of the content of Your Archives.
-We don’t claim any ownership to such content.
+We do not claim any ownership to such content.
 These Terms do not grant us any rights to the content of Your Archives or intellectual property, except for the limited rights that are needed to run the Services, as explained below.

-In providing the Services we shall not require any permission from you with regards to Your Archives.
+In providing the Services we shall not require any permission from you regarding Your Archives.
 This includes design choices we make to technically administer our Services, for example, how we redundantly backup data to keep it safe.
 By signing these Terms of Service You give us the permissions we need to proceed to all technical tasks required to provide the Services.
 This permission also extends to trusted third parties we work with to provide the Services, for example Amazon, which provides our storage space;
-however such permission is extended only for the provision of the Services.
+however, such permission is extended only for the provision of the Services.

 To be clear, aside from the rare exceptions we identify in our